M-WEBKEY web page keyer

 VIDEO LOSS CONTROLS

-The video loss/format mismatch controls – available at both the input and output stages – allow the user to select what will happen to a flow in the event that the video is lost or the video format does not match the specified format.
+The video loss/format mismatch controls – available at both the input and output stages – allow the user to select what will happen to an input or output in the event that the video is lost or the video format does not match the specified format.
 The user can specify to freeze the last good frame or show a black or blue screen or 100% colour bars (with or without an initial delay of three seconds).
 No output can also be selected.
-This is independently adjustable on each flow
+This is independently adjustable on each input/output

-The test pattern controls allow the user to override an input and force the output flow to output a test pattern including Colour Bars, Blue, Black, EqCheck, PllCheck, Pluge, Checkfield, Grey Horizontal Steps, Grey Vertical Steps, Luma Horizontal Ramp, Luma Vertical Ramp, Cycle Colour or Checker Board, or to freeze the picture.
-This is independently adjustable on each flow
+The test pattern controls allow the user to override the input or force the output to output a test pattern including Colour Bars, Blue, Black, EqCheck, PllCheck, Pluge, Checkfield, Grey Horizontal Steps, Grey Vertical Steps, Luma Horizontal Ramp, Luma Vertical Ramp, Cycle Colour, Checker Board or Colour Square, or to freeze the picture.
+This is independently adjustable on each input/output

 AUDIO MUTE CONTROL